Kçiq i Madh: Etymology

 The name of the village derives from the Albanian word Kikë meaning sharp top of a mountain.
 There are plenty of Albanian Micro-toponyms in Kçiq like Birat e Kishës, Murrizet, Prroni i Kocit, Udha e Shkemzës or Arat e Gata.

 History

 The village was mentioned as part of the Sanjak of Viçitrina with 61 households.

 The village was settled in the 16-17th century by members of the Berisha tribe who fled from Shkodër most possibly due to blood feud.
 During the Expulsion of the Albanians, 1877–1878, many refugees, called Muhaxhirs, settled.
 They were originally from Velika Plana or Tupallë.

 Geography

 Kçiq i Madh is eight kilometers south of Mitrovica and is on the M-2 National Road.
 The Sitnica, main river in the Kosovo Field, flows through the south of the village.

 Population

 In 2011, Kçiq i Madh had 3,412 inhabitants.
 Of these, 3408 are Albanians, one Bosniak and three undeclared.
-Common surnames are Berisha, Pllana, Fejza, Brahimi, Tupella, Imeri etc.
+Common surnames are Berisha, Pllana, Fejza, Musliu, Brahimi, Tupella, Imeri etc.